Snapshots of Food Industry News

 Marico Enters Soup Segment with Saffola Active Soups

 Marico has entered the soup segment with the launch of Saffola Active soups in competition with Hindustan Lever and Nestle.
-Marico has termed this move as strategy to provide in-between healthy snacks and add premium products to its portfolio, in a bid to increase revenues to the targeted Rs.10, 000 crores by 2020.
+Marico has termed this move as a strategy to provide in-between healthy snacks and add premium products to its portfolio, in a bid to increase revenues to the targeted Rs.10, 000 crores by 2020.

 Marico intends to change the perception of its packaged foods to healthy products on consumer preference.
-Therefore, Saffola Active soups have five times more fibre than any other popular brands in the market.
+Therefore, Saffola Active soups have five times more fiber than any other popular brands in the market.
 Marico has established a new business team called Engine 2 that will help to create new categories of healthy foods, including nutraceuticals.
 These foods will help heart health and weight management even though they are termed in-between meal snack foods.
 The company is looking to drive more innovation in foods just like their salt and oats, rice and meal replacement beverage as they think innovation and experimentation will drive growth.

 Keventers Planning 32 Outlets in Hyderabad by 2019

 Dairy brand Keventers has announced plans to open 15 more outlets in Hyderabad.
 It is only recently that the brand had entered the Hyderabad market and had initially opened three outlets.
 With the addition of these new stores in Hyderabad, within the next few months, Keventers would be able to reach a tally of 32 outlets in Hyderabad by 2019.
-Keventers has outlets in Delhi, Mumbai and Bengaluru already and increasing their outlets in Hyderabad would propel it to fourth place and would also increase turnover to Rs.20 crore from here.
+Keventers has outlets in Delhi, Mumbai, and Bengaluru already and increasing their outlets in Hyderabad would propel it to fourth place and would also increase turnover to Rs.20 crore from here.

 Pristine Organic Introduces Millet Food Products